aws/copilot-cli/site/content/docs/developing/addons/workload.en.md

 Alternatively, you can define additional shareable resource for an environment.
 Environment addons won't be deleted unless the environment is deleted.

 This page documents how to create workload-level addons.
+For environment-level addons, visit [Modeling Additional Environment Resources with AWS CloudFormation](../environment).

 ## How do I add an S3 bucket, a DDB Table, or an Aurora Serverless cluster?